djarecka/pycontest_presentation_tmp/presentation/presentation.md

 - an exemplary directory with all functions and tests can be found [here](https://github.com/nipy/workshops/tree/master/170327-nipype/notebooks/testing/pytest_mark_solutions)

 ---
-### <span style="color:purple">Automate testing with Continuous Integration</span>
+### <span style="color:purple">Automate testing </span>

   - Pros:
-      - Automatically build and check the code every time you (and others) change it
+      - Build and check the code every time you (and others) change it
-      - Immediate feedback
+      - Get immediate feedback
-      - Integrate tests into your work flow
+      - Easily integrate testing into your work flow &nbsp;
-      &nbsp;
       - Use various environments for testing the code